Sales Enablement, The What & Why It Matters

 1. The objective of sales enablement is to provide the sales organization with the resources they need to sell more effectively and support their buyers across each stage of the buyer's journey.
 The options for your sales enablement strategy and how you execute it however are plentiful.

 2. Sales enablement is less about sales and all about the customer.
 Sales enablement-and world class selling-is predicated on understanding the customer including their buyer persona, buyer journey, how they think, why they buy and how they buy.
 All of your sales enablement tools and assets are designed within the context of helping your customer make buying decisions.
-Sales enablement is about equipping the sales organization with the resources they need that their customers need in order to buy.
+Sales enablement is about equipping the sales organization with the resources they need to help their customers buy.

 3. In general there are two categories of content that make up sales enablement assets.
 First, there is customer facing content that the customer needs in order to make a buying decision such as pricing sheets, demo decks, or customer case studies.
 Second, there are sales assets, best practices, research, messaging playbooks and sales tools that sales will consume internally.
 Examples include scripts, email templates and voice mail templates.

 4. Having all of these sales assets of course requires training.
 Sales training is another key attribute of sales enablement because your salesforce needs to understand when and how to use these sales enablement tools.
 The most effective sales training programs incorporate experiential training but also online training with gamification and collaboration tools.